omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Page blocks

-Mapping creates three page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; "Map by query", which allows you to use search parameters to add resources to the map block; and "Map by groups", where you can display a single map feature (a center-point pin or a containing shape) to represent categories of items, such as items grouped by their classes.
+Mapping creates three page blocks you can add to your site pages:

+- "Map by attachments", where you manually add resources to the map block
+- "Map by query", which allows you to use search parameters to add resources to the map block
+- "Map by groups", where you can display a single map feature (a center-point pin or a containing shape) to represent categories of items, such as items grouped by their classes.

 To add a map to a page, go into page editing mode.
-On the right, under "Add new block", click either the "Map by attachments," "Map by query", or "Map by groups" block.
+On the right, under "Add new block", click either the "Map by attachments", "Map by query", or "Map by groups" block.
 Selecting one will add the map block to the bottom of the page.
 The blocks include customizable features for the map in collapsable panes.
 Click the triangles to expand or collapse these fields.

 ![Page editing screen with the three Map blocks added: "Map by query", "Map by attachments", and "Map by groups".
 Block includes menu options Default View, Overlays and attachments.](../modules/modulesfiles/Mapping_Page_MapBlock1.png)